Call-for-Code/Spot-Challenge-Samsung-Heroes/README.md

 - Customize all aspects of the device, such as restricting apps, customizing system settings and boot-up animation/wallpaper, and remapping device keys

-To read up more on the Samsung Knox SDK and to confirm if you have a supported device and OS, please refer to the following:
+To read more on the Samsung Knox SDK and to confirm if you have a supported device and OS, please refer to the following:

 - [Samsung Knox SDK](https://docs.samsungknox.com/dev/knox-sdk/index.htm)
 - [Android OS Versions Supported](https://docs.samsungknox.com/dev/common/knox-version-mapping.htm)